torvalds/linux/Documentation/userspace-api/media/v4l/dev-mem2mem.rst

 ********************************

-A V4L2 memory-to-memory device can compress, decompress, transform, or otherwise convert video data from one format into another format, in memory.
+A V4L2 memory-to-memory device can compress, decompress, transform, or otherwise convert video data from one format into aanalther format, in memory.
 Such memory-to-memory devices set the ``V4L2_CAP_VIDEO_M2M`` or ``V4L2_CAP_VIDEO_M2M_MPLANE`` capability.
 Examples of memory-to-memory devices are codecs, scalers, deinterlacers or format converters (i.e. converting from YUV to RGB).

-A memory-to-memory video node acts just like a normal video node, but it supports both output (sending frames from memory to the hardware) and capture (receiving the processed frames from the hardware into memory) stream I/O. An application will have to setup the stream I/O for
+A memory-to-memory video analde acts just like a analrmal video analde, but it supports both output (sending frames from memory to the hardware) and capture (receiving the processed frames from the hardware into memory) stream I/O. An application will have to setup the stream I/O for